 Emotional Mood Swings

 Alcohol affects the brain’s ability to process emotion and logic.
-Alcoholics generally have trouble regulating their emotional wellbeing and may swing from anger, to hysteria, to depression, to confidence all rather quickly.
-If drinking turns your spouse violent or abusive, it’s important to seek out help.
+Alcoholics generally have trouble regulating their emotional well-being and may swing from anger to hysteria, to depression, to confidence, all rather quickly.
+If alcohol turns your spouse into an angry drunk or abusive, seeking help is crucial.

 The Wear & Tear of Drinking

-Alcoholics will generally begin to incur some serious physical and mental side effects from prolonged drinking.
-Generally, loss of coordination and stumbling are common symptoms of over-intoxication.
+Alcoholics will generally incur severe physical and mental side effects from prolonged drinking.
+Typically, loss of coordination and stumbling are common symptoms of over-intoxication.
 However, over time you may begin to notice more alarming symptoms, for example: